-You probably like forms just as much as we do, but to participate in programs, we do need to do some paperwork.
-You can find all Farm Service Agency, Natural Resources Conservation Service, and Risk Management agency forms on USDA’s eForms database.
+You probably like forms just as much as we do, but to participate in programs and move the process along quickly, we need accurate paperwork.
+You can find all Farm Service Agency, Natural Resources Conservation Service, and Risk Management Agency forms on USDA’s eForms database.
 Below are some common ones.

 Income and Tax Information

 To participate in many programs, you can’t have an adjusted gross income of more than 900,000.
 To certify this, you file the Average Adjusted Gross Income (AGI) Certification and Consent to Disclosure of Tax Information (CCC-941) each year.
 Last updated: 10-01-2001.

 For crop insurance and disaster assistance, you will need to report crops planted.
 If you have crop insurance, this is done through your Approved Insurance Provider and then USDA gets the information from them.
 If you do not have crop insurance, you report crops planted with USDA using the Report of Acreage (FSA-578).
 This should be done for both spring- and fall-seeded crops.
 Last updated: 08-22-2019.

 For other crop and livestock disaster recovery assistance and program benefits a Notice of Loss must be reported as soon the loss occurs or is apparent.
 How and when to file a Notice of Loss differs by programs.
 Use the Reporting Losses (CCC-576) for Notice of Loss.
 Last updated: 01-26-2005.

 If your agricultural operation is impacted by a natural disaster, you should timely report losses to USDA.
 For crops and/or livestock covered by federal crop insurance, you should immediately notify your local insurance provider.